TinyCircuits/TinyTV-site/docs/TinyTV-DIY-Kit/TSV-Converter-Tutorial.md

 .TSV (TinyScreen Video) is a file format used to play video on our TinyScreen products, including the TinyTV DIY Kit, our TinyScreen+, the Tiny Arcade, and Pocket Arcade.
 This page will cover how to use the Windows and MacOS program to convert any common video format to a .TSV file.
 It will also demonstrate how to play .TSV files on your TinyScreen+ with the <a href="https://tinycircuits.com/collections/memory/products/microsd-tinyshield" target="_blank" alt="micro SD TinyShield Product Page">**Micro SD TinyShield**</a>.

-_For more information on how to load .TSV files to your Tiny Arcade, please refer to the <a href="https://tinycircuits.com/blogs/learn/how-to-load-tinyarcade-games-onto-an-sd-card" target="_blank" alt="How to Load TinyArcade Games & Videos onto an SD Card Tutorial">**How to Load Tiny Arcade Games & Videos onto an SD Card**</a> tutorial._
+_For more information on how to load .TSV files to your Tiny Arcade, please refer to the <a href="https://learn.tinycircuits.com/Help/Load-Games-and-Video-to-SD-Tutorial/" target="_blank" alt="How to Load TinyArcade Games & Videos onto an SD Card Tutorial">**How to Load Tiny Arcade Games & Videos onto an SD Card**</a> tutorial._

-<center><a href="https://learn.tinycircuits.com/Kits/TinyTV-Converter-App/" target="_blank" alt="TinyTV Converter app tutorial and download page">_If you have a Kickstarter/Indiegogo TinyTV 2 or TinyTV Mini, please navigate to the  tutorial and download page for the TinyTV converter application that will be compatible with the hardware._</a></center>
+<center><a href="../../TinyTV-Converter-App/" alt="TinyTV Converter app tutorial and download page">_If you have a Kickstarter/Indiegogo TinyTV 2 or TinyTV Mini, please navigate to the  tutorial and download page for the TinyTV converter application that will be compatible with the new hardware._</a></center>

 ---